microsoftgraph/msgraph-sample-android/Demos/04-add-msgraph/README.md

 > This demo builds off the final product from the previous demo.

-1. Add the required Microsoft Graph Android SDK dependencies to the project using Gradle:
+1. Add the required Microsoft Graph Java SDK dependencies to the project using Gradle:
     1. Open the **Gradle Scripts > build.gradle (Module: app)** file.
     1. Add the following code to the `dependencies` section, immediately after the previously added dependencies: